Right to sit: New South Wales

 New South Wales passed a right to sit law in the 1890s.

 As of 2008, the right to sit law in New South Wales stated that "When requested by employees and where practicable, suitable seats shall be provided by the employer for employees."

 Queensland

 Queensland passed a right to sit law in the 1890s.

 South Australia

 In 1896, South Australian MP King O'Malley unsuccessfully introduced the "Seating in Shops Bill" requiring seats to be provided for shop assistants.

 Victoria

-The state of Victoria had a right to sit law in 1956, for those working in clothing manufacturing.
+The state of Victoria had a right to sit law for women workers in 1956, for those working in clothing manufacturing.
 The law stated that "[w]hen requested by employees, and where practicable, suitable seats shall be provided by the employer for female employees in positions handy to their work."

 Western Australia

 Western Australia passed a right to sit law on December 16, 1899.

 Austria

 Austria's General Employee Protection Ordinance includes a right to sit provision.
 Enacted in 1995, the law states that "For work that is permanent or [where] temporary sitting can be performed, work seats must be made available to employees at the workplace.
 If, for operational reasons, work seats cannot be set up or used directly at the workplace, even though the work processes and procedures permit temporary sitting, seats must be provided near the workstations."